martin-hamilton/makers_calendar_uk/README.md

   * Fill in the calendar name
   * Fill in the description
   * Fill in the repo name using your fork.
-  * Decide if you want a link to the repo to be displayed so people know where to come to add entries to it
+  * Decide if you want a link to the repo to be displayed so people know where to come to add events to it
-* Enter your entries in the `entries.csv` file.
+* Enter your events in the `events.csv` file.
-  *
+  * The header line must be left in there.
+  * If you provide a latitude and longitude location it will link to open street map to show people where the event is.
 * Enable github pages on the main branch and wait for the action to run.

 ## Design Principles